czytelny/backlog/README.md

 ![image](screenshot.png)

 ### Why ?
-While programming I often have number of ideas related to possible improvements to implement in the future.
-Or thoughts about cool new project which I should start.
-Most often it's one sentence or couple of words - just a draft of idea to expand in the future.
+When programming I often have a number of ideas related to possible improvements for the future or a cool new project.
+Most often, it's just one sentence or a couple of words - just a draft of an idea to expand in the future.

-I know, there are hundreds of *todo list managers* or other *notes manager*, but this one will eventually fulfill my needs perfectly.
-I write my thoughts on some sticky notes, I tried Evernote, Simplenote...
+I know that, there are hundreds of *todo list managers* or other *notes manager*, but this one will finally perfectly fulfill my needs.
+So far I wrote my thoughts on sticky notes, I tried Evernote, Simplenote...
-They are fine, but all of them was either bloated with unnecessary features or lack of desired "flow" - when I open program I want type down thoughts, hit enter, and get back to my actual work.
+They are fine, but all of them were either bloated with unnecessary features or lacked the desired "flow" - when I open a program I want type down thoughts, hit enter, and get back to my actual work.
+That's how I write Backlog.
 No dependencies, no internet connection required, no external accounts etc.

 ### How ?